Robust Markov Decision Process: Beyond Rectangularity: Introduction.

-Our goal in this paper is to develop a tractable robust approach that addresses the conservativeness of rectangular uncertainty sets, while still allowing to efficiently compute an optimal robust policy.
-As we mention earlier, \cite{Kuhn} show that the case of general uncertainty set that captures arbitrary relations in transition probabilities across different states is intractable.
-In particular, both policy evaluation and policy improvement problems are NP-hard if the adversary can select the transition kernel from a general convex uncertainty set.
-To avoid this intractability and still be able to model relations in transition probabilities, across different states, we consider a factor matrix uncertainty set and assume that each factor, $\boldsymbol{w}_i$, $i=1,\ldots,r$ can be chosen from an uncertainty set $\W_i$ unrelated to other factors.
-Our main contributions are the following:
+{\textbf {Generality of our model.}} We show that factor matrix uncertainty sets are very general and can model any uncertainty set.
+Therefore, we need an additional assumption to compute an optimal robust policy.
+In particular, we assume that each factor, $\bm{w}_i, i=1,\ldots,r$ can be chosen from an uncertainty set unrelated to other factors.
+Even with this assumption, we show that factor matrix uncertainty sets are general enough to model $(s,a)$-rectangularity in the special case where $r=S \cdot A$.

-{\textbf{Min-max Duality.}} We prove a structural min-max duality result:
+{\textbf{Min-max duality.}} We prove a structural min-max duality result:

-In fact, we prove a stronger result: the left-hand side and the right-hand side attain their optima at the same pair $(\pi^{*},\boldsymbol{P}^{*})$.
-This implies that the optimal robust policy $\pi^{*}$ is an optimal policy for $\boldsymbol{P}^{*}$.
-Therefore, an optimal robust policy can be chosen stationary and Markovian.
-This also implies that there always exists a deterministic optimal robust policy.
-Note this is not always the case for any uncertainty set: for $s$-rectangular uncertainty set in particular, the min-max duality holds, but as we mentioned earlier, there might not exist a deterministic optimal robust policy.
+In fact, we prove a stronger result: the same pair $(\pi^{*},\bm{P}^{*})$ is optimal on both sides of the strong duality equality.
+This implies that the optimal robust policy $\pi^{*}$ is an optimal policy for $\bm{P}^{*}$.
+Therefore, an optimal robust policy can be chosen stationary and deterministic, which is useful for implementability and interpretability.

 {\textbf{Optimal robust policy.}} We give an efficient algorithm to compute an optimal robust policy.
 To do so, we first show that the evaluation of the worst-case of a policy can be reformulated as an alternate MDP.
-We then show that the problem of maximizing the worst-case reward can be reformulated as a coupled MDP, where the decision-maker is playing a ``zero-sum'' game against an adversary.
-Then computing an optimal robust policy reduces to finding the fixed point of a contraction.
+We then show that the problem of maximizing the worst-case reward can be reformulated as a coupled MDP, where the decision maker is playing a zero-sum game against an adversary.
+Computing an optimal robust policy then reduces to finding the fixed-point of a contraction.
 This yields an efficient algorithm for finding an optimal robust policy, using robust value iteration.
-To the best of our knowledge, this is the first example of an uncertainty set where transition probabilities across different states are related and still one can compute the optimal robust policy.
+To the best of our knowledge, this is the first example of an uncertainty set where the transition probabilities across different states are related and still one can compute the optimal robust policy.